 “Whitman’s arithmetical language is remarkably consistent,” Sholom J. Kahn has rightly observed, and scholarship from the field of mathematics itself seems to suggest an underlying numerical logic behind the poet’s verse.
 Even a fleeting glance at some of the central moments of Leaves underscores the importance of basic arithmetical ideas to its democratic impulse.

 Whereas I was led to believe that I would be overwhelmed with individual word frequencies, perhaps the power of Whitman’s mathematical diction was in the slow-and-steady use of perfectly curated mathematical terms.
 In order to test this theory, I created a simple topic model in which I tallied variations of words Schöberlein mentions to see how they collectively appear in Leaves of Grass.
-The result was much more interesting (rollover the streamgraph to see word frequencies for yourself).
+The result was much more interesting.

 The topic model immediately revealed that some books in Leaves of Grass were, well, brimming and saturated with computational language–specifically, Books 3, 24, and 34.